grpc/grpc-go/examples/features/authz/README.md

 ## Try it

-Server requires the following roles on an authenticated user to authorize usage of these methods:
+Server is expected to require the following roles on an authenticated user to authorize usage of these methods:

 - `UnaryEcho` requires the role `UNARY_ECHO:W`